oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 ### Component Tests

 Component Tests will test the different basic components on the board.
-These are usually small simple tests that ensure the board is working properly before attempting any tests for funtionality of the C3 modules.
+These are usually small simple tests that ensure the board is working properly before attempting any tests for functionality of the C3 modules.
 Some examples of these tests are power, crystal oscillations, and environmental testing.

 #### Crystal Test